 Immigration lawyers, and students interested in immigration law joined The Center for Immigration Law, Policy and Justice for an informal networking event on March 6.
-Judge Dorothy Harbeck (immigration law judge) and Adjunct Professor gave brief keynote speeches.
+Judge Dorothy Harbeck (Eastern Region Vice President of The National Association of Immigration Judge) and Adjunct Professor gave brief keynote speeches.

 In celebration of Black History Month, The Center for Immigration Law, Policy and Justice and Association of Black Students are pleased to invite you to a lecture by Professor Martha Jones on “Birthright Citizens: A History of Race and Rights in Antebellum America.”

 Help create a new sanctuary coalition in Newark!
 Join an advocacy training with Ravi Ragbir on November 28th!

 This event is co-sponsored by the following Rutgers University-Newark groups and departments: English Department * The Honors College Student Council * Human Rights Working Group * Latina/o Working Group * Immigrants’ Rights Collective * RU Dreamers * Rutgers Law School Public Interest and Pro Bono Office * Undocumented Students Services, Office of the Dean of Students *